In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Thanks to its lanyard, the Baby Buddha is also hands-free.
 However, some users find the system to be clunky, given the dangling bottles and tubes.
 Although it is hands-free, you need to pay attention to avoid tangles when multitasking during pumping sessions, and you'll need a pumping bra to hold the collection bottles in place.
 We think these are minor trade-offs for the added convenience of hands-free pumping.
-It is important to note that while it is hands-free, it is not discrete like the Elvie or Momcozy.
+It is important to note that while it is hands-free, it is not discreet like the Elvie or Momcozy.

 breast pump - the spectra s1 plus has a rechargeable battery and can fit in a...